iclr-blogposts/staging/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 {% include figure.html path="assets/img/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation/CONCEPTUAL_DIAGRAM.svg" class="img-fluid" %}

-Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> show that a CNN does not behave like this: When using a CNN on a **class-imbalanced** classification task with random nuisance transformations, the CNNs invariance to the transformation is proportional to the size of the training set **for each class**.
+Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> show that a CNN does not behave like this: When using a CNN on a **class-imbalanced** classification task with random nuisance transformations, the CNNs invariance to the transformation is proportional to the size of the training set **for each class**.
 This finding suggests CNNs don't **transfer invariance** between classes when learning such a classification task.

-However, there is a solution: Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use an Image-to-Image translation architecture called MUNIT<d-cite key="DBLP:conf/eccv/HuangLBK18"></d-cite> to learn the transformations and generate additional data from which the CNN can learn the invariance separately for each class.
+However, there is a solution: Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use an Image-to-Image translation architecture called MUNIT<d-cite key="DBLP:conf/eccv/HuangLBK18"></d-cite> to learn the transformations and generate additional data from which the CNN can learn the invariance separately for each class.
 Thus, the invariance to nuisance transformations is transferred **generatively**.
 They call this method **Generative Invariance Transfer (GIT)**.

 **So why is this an interesting result?**